 The eight-week lead up to getting my daughter diagnosed with reflux was by no means easy.

 However, the solution to her discomfort and lack of weight gain was relatively simple; ranitidine, formula tops ups each evening and weaning on to solids at four months.
 For her it absolutely worked wonders.
 She stopped throwing everything up and started to gain weight almost instantly; to look at her now as a chunky toddler it’s hard to believe that she was at one point in the smallest 0.4% of babies her age.

-After begging the GP, who kept trying to fob us off with gaviscon, we were finally referred to the same paediatrician we had seen with my daughter.
+After begging the GP for a solution to the reflux, and being offered nothing byt bloody Gaviscon, we were finally referred to the same paediatrician we had seen with my daughter.